We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

-Have you ever wondered how countertop dishwashers work?
+Have you ever wondered how your countertop dishwasher works?

 You’ve come to the right place for answers!
-Although there are some differences between normal and countertop dishwashers, they all generally operate in a similar way.
+Although there are some differences between a normal and a tabletop dishwasher, they all generally operate in a similar way.

-Read on to learn more about this process!
+Read on to learn more about how countertop dishwasher work!

 How Do Countertop Dishwashers Work?